 “There’s a nursing shortage across the country for a variety of reasons,” Lori Yates-Hodges, RN says.
 “The pandemic led a lot of nurses away from healthcare due to the workload — the inability to have a break in 12 or 14 hours is really hard.”

 Strenuous workloads and stressful working conditions have forced numerous healthcare professionals out of the field, or into non-clinical roles.
 Either way, the bottom line is fewer trained professionals to care for patients and more grueling shifts for those healthcare professionals who stick it out.
 The present educational infrastructure is insufficient to tackle the challenges of training adequate numbers of healthcare professionals to meet present and future staffing needs.

 “There aren’t enough schools.
 There’s not enough training.
 There’s not enough equipment to use.
 There’s not enough simulation labs.
 There aren’t enough teachers,” Lori Yates-Hodges explains.
 “People also don’t want to go and work and teach nursing because the pay is almost half of what you can make in the clinical area.”

 In addition to training new healthcare professionals, recruiting, hiring, and onboarding is exacerbating the crisis.

 “In the last five years, hospitals have turned over one hundred and five percent of their staff,” Lori Hardie says.
 “Staff nurses are constantly onboarding new hires.”

-VR simulations offer unique benefits in terms of quickly training and onboarding new healthcare professionals.
+VR healthcare simulations offer unique benefits in terms of quickly training and onboarding new healthcare professionals.

 Overcoming training hurdles with VR healthcare training